halogenjs/view/Readme.md

     $ component install green-mesa/hyperbone-view
 ```

+Hyperbone View has a number of dependencies which are installed at the same time.
+These are:

+- Underscore
+- component/dom
+-

 Note that unlike Backbone View this does not have a dependency on jQuery.
 It does use a smaller dom manipulation component called Dom, and this is the recommended tool to use for Hyperbone applications.

 ## API